TDarkShadow/iheartnewvegas/setup.md

 # Generating fresh .INI files

-- Run FalloutNVLauncher.exe from the game's Root folder.
+- Run **FalloutNVLauncher.exe** from the game's Root folder.
 - Click OK to both pop-ups that say **Detecting Video Hardware**.
-If there aren't any pop-ups, navigate to Documents\My Games\FalloutNV and delete all the files ending in .INI, then retry.
+If there aren't any pop-ups, navigate to **Documents\My Games\FalloutNV** and delete all the files ending in .INI, then retry.
 - Select **Options** then select the **Ultra** preset option.
-A way to improve performance without drastically changing the game's visuals is by disabling shadows.
-New Vegas only features actor shadows which are barely visible, but which can still have a big performance impact if there are many NPCs in one area.
+If you want to improve performance without drastically changing the game's visuals, disable actor shadows.
+These are hardly noticeable but can have a considerable performance impact.
 - Set the **Resolution** option to your preference.
 - Click **OK** then **Exit**.